Wine Tasting in Sonoma County Without a Car

-It's so easy to do, too, with the myriad of travel options in Wine Country, ranging from car-hires, to bikes, to horse drawn carriages, to the new SMART train, and, of course, your own trusty feet.
+It's also easy to do, with a myriad of Wine Country travel options ranging from car-hires to bikes, ride-share options and the SMART train—or simply your own two feet.

-Arrive at Charles M. Schulz–Sonoma County Airport (STS) in Santa Rosa, and take the free shuttle to The Hilton Garden Inn Sonoma County Airport hotel.
-This is a beautiful oasis, complete with a pond and fountain, rose gardens, a pool, fitness center, and rooms/suites outfitted with Garden Sleep System beds, sitting areas with ottoman, flat screen HD televisions, complimentary internet, and home-style amenities like a microwave, coffee maker and refrigerator.
-Thursday and Friday evenings, there are complimentary wine tastings from Sonoma County wineries, too.
-Other hotels nearby include Vintners Inn, Farmhouse Inn, Fountaingrove Inn, Holiday Inn Express Windsor, Hampton Inn & Suites Windsor, or take a look at all hotels in Sonoma County.
+Arrive at Charles M. Schulz–Sonoma County Airport (STS) in Santa Rosa, and take the free shuttle to the Hilton Garden Inn Sonoma County Airport hotel.
+This beautiful oasis features a pond, fountain, and rose gardens, as well as a pool and fitness center, and rooms/suites with sitting areas and complimentary wifi.
+Other hotels nearby include Vintners Resort, Farmhouse Inn, Holiday Inn Express Windsor, Hampton Inn & Suites Windsor, or take a look at all hotels in Sonoma County.

-You can easily spend the entire day in this gracious town, strolling among dozens of wine tasting rooms, plus boutiques, antique stores, cafes, art galleries, candy stores, bakeries, bars, tea lounges, and even high end pet "lifestyle" salons.
+You can easily spend the entire day in this gracious town, strolling among dozens of wine tasting rooms, plus boutiques, antique stores, cafes, art galleries, bakeries, bars, tea lounges, and even high-end pet "lifestyle" salons.

-You can also rent a bike, to pedal short scenic jaunts to destinations like the famous Seghesio Family Vineyards on Grove Street, the surf-themed Longboard Vineyards on Fitch Street, and Pezzi King on Hudson Street.
-Wine Country Bikes and Spoke Folk Cyclery are two great rental options.
+You can also rent a bike for short scenic jaunts to destinations like the famous Seghesio Family Vineyards on Grove Street, the surf-themed Longboard Vineyards on Fitch Street, and Pezzi King Vineyards on Hudson Street.
+Getaway Adventures and Spoke Folk Cyclery are two great rental options.

-Pure Luxury Tours is one of Sonoma County's top rated companies, operating one of California's largest chauffeured fleets, ranging from hybrid sedans, Lincoln Navigators, and stretch limos to 56-passenger motor coaches.
+Pure Luxury Transportation is one of Sonoma County's top rated companies, operating one of California's largest chauffeured fleets, ranging from executive luxury sedans, limo sprinters, and shuttles up to 56-passenger motor coaches.
 It offers everything from two-person excursions to customized private outings for large corporate groups.

 Or perhaps you want to visit by bike.
 Sonoma Valley Bike Tours offers partial day or one-day tours, with a relaxed trip of three to six miles between winery stops, lunch, and bonuses like learning about the vineyard growth cycle and local farming practices.
-Other fine companies include Wine Country Bikes, Ace It!
-Bike Tours, and Getaway Adventure's Velo ‘n' Vino Bike Tour.
+Other fine companies include Ace It!
+Bike Tours, and the Velo 'n' Vino Bike Tour by Getaway Adventures.